 I add my Organic Superfood to my smoothies or yogurt bowls in the morning….it’s a nourishing prebiotic which is great for the digestive system as well as a whole food antioxidant supplement and it keeps me energised all morning.

-I have our Cold-Pressed Wheatgrass juice powder in the morning with lemon which just energizes my digestive system and supports my liver.
-We are the only ones in Australia that do an organic cold pressed wheatgrass juice powder – it’s something I got into at Kamalaya – the health spa I go to once a year….your skin glows and you feel amazing.
+I have our Everyday Greens powder in the morning with lemon which just energizes my digestive system and supports my liver – it’s something I got into at Kamalaya – the health spa I go to once a year….your skin glows and you feel amazing.

 When I’m run down or stressed I load up on Natural Immune Support as It’s loaded with vitamin C, turmeric and ginger and reduces inflammation in the body.
 I’m really into the natural way of healing, and like to use food as my medicine as often as I can.